Kamala Harris 2nd quarter fundraising falls flat, remains the 2020 Democratic favorite for now

 Harris is not the only woman doing well as a Democratic candidate; Warren more than tripled the $6 million she raised in the first quarter.

-Numbers do not tell the entire story, as seen by the odds, polls, and dollar amounts for Harris specifically.
+Numbers do not tell the entire story, as seen specifically by Kamala Harris’s presidential odds, polls, and dollar amounts.
 Odds could fluctuate again following the second Democratic debate July 30-31 in Detroit, Michigan.

 Until then, here are the odds for the Democratic nomination in 2020.